-WakeWorks® Apprenticeship offers an extraordinary opportunity to get paid while gaining nationally-recognized skills and professional credentials.
+WakeWorks® Apprenticeship offers an extraordinary opportunity to get paid while gaining nationally recognized skills and professional credentials.
 Start your career today in one of several high-demand industries.
-From automotive systems technician, to EMT, to telecommunications tower technician, check our growing list of apprenticeship programs, and apply now!
+From automotive systems technician to EMT to telecommunications tower technician, check our growing list of apprenticeship programs and apply.

 Grow professionally - Gain relevant cutting-edge skills through classroom and on-the-job instruction

 Build a long-term career - Develop lasting connections with employers, co-workers and mentors